 - Participate in training.

-Election Forms have been circulated today Friday, 11th November 16.
-However if you want to discuss the role, please contact the school office and the Chair of Governors will make contact with you.
+Election Forms will be circulated shortly.
+However, if you want to discuss the role, please contact the school office and the Chair of Governors will make contact with you.